namrata5198/Project/README.md

 # Pro's

-It reduces human effort of accessing tickets on the movie counter at theater, it is friendly(can be easily used and understood by user),the calculations done are quite precise and accurate.
+* It reduces human effort of accessing tickets on the movie counter at theater, it is friendly(can be easily used and understood by user)
+* The calculations done are quite precise and accurate.

 # FrameWork/Platform Used